Hunting mushrooms in Central Massachusetts, USA

 Mushroom Forums

-Yahoo Groups Western PA Mushroom Club
+Western Penn Mushroom Club

 Links

-Roger Phillips web site best picture guide on the web
+Roger Phillips web site Best picture guide on the web.

 George Barron's Website on Fungi A lot of information on fungi.